 Spend the next few days at Lake Malawi - relaxing along the sandy shores, visiting local villages and doing non-motorized water sports and optional activities.
 Kayak out to an unspoilt island, or catch a powerboat, for our overnight stay at an eco-camp.
 Back on the mainland, we head to Kuti Wildlife Reserve via Mua Mission where we gain insight into the history and cultures of Malawi.
 In Kuti, we look out for wildlife and enjoy unspoilt nature, before returning to Lilongwe where this beautiful 15-day adventure ends.

 Arriving in Lilongwe, you are collected from the airport and transferred to our comfortable lodge.
 At 18:00, meet your guide and fellow travellers for a tour briefing at the lodge.
 After the meeting, dinner will be served and you are free to unwind.

 The lodge is set in beautiful gardens and each en-suite room has a garden view.
-This evening you can enjoy dinner (own expense) at the lodge and relax after your journey.

 Situated in the forest, the lodge is an oasis of calm.
 The deck, overlooking the Makata Stream, is an ideal spot for chilling out with sundowners and recapping the events of the day.
 Baboons and Duikers are regularly spotted around the lodge and hyena, leopard and sable antelope are also seen sometimes.